Skip to main content

 Payment processing

-Clover's Essentials plan at $29.95/month sounds affordable, but most thrift stores need the Growth plan at $84.95/month for reporting and loyalty features.
+Clover's Starter plan bundled with the Mini hardware sounds affordable, but most thrift stores need the Retail Growth plan at $84.95/month for reporting and loyalty features.

 You're locked into a multi-year contract, with no donation management, color-tag automation, pickup scheduling, donor tax receipts, sell-by-weight, or nonprofit reporting available at any price.